-Note: To limit the worst spam, messages marked as high-confidence spam are always rejected even if the group is whitelisted.
+Note: To limit the worst spam, messages marked as high-confidence spam are always rejected even if you relax the group’s spam controls.

 Relax a group’s spam controls

 - Click the name of a group.

 - On the left, click Group settingsPosting policies.

 - At the top right, next to Advanced, click Turn on .

 - Under Spam message handling, select Post suspicious messages to the group.

 Still need help?